-Iceland's trade surplus narrowed sharply to ISK 2.5 billion in January of 2020 from ISK 24.1 billion in the corresponding month of the previous year, according to preliminary estimates.
-Exports dropped 32.4 percent from a year earlier to ISK 51.8 billion, mostly due to lower sales of manufacturing products (-17.8 percent) and agricultural (-6.5 percent).
-Imports fell at a softer 5.7 percent to ISK 49.4 billion, as purchases of industrial supplies (-28.1 percent), capital goods (-18.8 percent) and food & beverages (-26.2 percent) declined.
+Iceland’s trade gap narrowed to ISK 12.5 billion in June of 2020 from ISK 29 billion in the corresponding month of the previous year, according to preliminary estimates.
+Exports rose 2.4 percent from a year earlier to ISK 46.8 billion, boosted by higher sales of marine products.
+Imports slid 20.6 percent to ISK 59.3 billion, mainly due to a decrease in imports of transport equipment and fuels and lubricants.

-Balance of Trade in Iceland averaged -892.71 ISK Million from 1960 until 2019, reaching an all time high of 24138.40 ISK Million in January of 2019 and a record low of -28451.50 ISK Million in June of 2019.
+Balance of Trade in Iceland averaged -935.84 ISK Million from 1960 until 2020, reaching an all time high of 24063.60 ISK Million in December of 2008 and a record low of -28988.51 ISK Million in June of 2019.
 This page provides the latest reported value for - Iceland Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
+Iceland Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.

 Balance of Trade in Iceland is expected to be -10400.00 ISK Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Balance of Trade in Iceland to stand at -14700.00 in 12 months time.
 In the long-term, the Iceland Balance of Trade is projected to trend around -13900.00 ISK Million in 2021, according to our econometric models.